stackimpact/stackimpact-python/README.md

 #### Analyzing performance data in the Dashboard

-Once your application is restarted, you can start observing regular and anomaly-triggered CPU, memory, I/O, and other hot spot profiles, execution bottlenecks as well as process metrics in the [Dashboard](https://dashboard.stackimpact.com/).
+Once your application is restarted, you can start observing continuous CPU, memory, I/O, and other hot spot profiles, execution bottlenecks as well as process metrics in the [Dashboard](https://dashboard.stackimpact.com/).

 #### Troubleshooting